Abbey Wood: Elizabeth Line

+Regeneration

+There are currently major regeneration and development projects underway in that area of Abbey Wood and Thamesmead, which the Mayor of London has designated an 'Opportunity Area'.
+Thamesmead is currently undergoing an extensive regeneration project by Britain’s oldest housing association Peabody, which promises up to 20,000 new homes, and improved community facilities.

+Demographics

+According to the 2021 census, Abbey Wood has a population of 17,700.
+35.4% of residents are aged 0–24, above the borough average of 31.3%.
+The largest ethnic group is White, making up 46.3% of the population, below the borough average of 55.7%, with the second largest being Black/Black British being 33.1% of the population, above the borough average of 21.0%.
+The largest religious group in Abbey Wood is Christianity, making up 51.7% of the population, with the second largest being No religion, with 24.5% of the population.

 Places of interest

 Places of interest include the ruins of the 12th-century Lesnes Abbey and the adjacent Lesnes Abbey Woods, a Local Nature Reserve.
 Part of the Woods are designated as a Site of Special Scientific Interest called Abbey Wood, which has important Paleogene fossils.
-The ancient Bostall Woods & Heath.
-Bostall Woods (part of the South East London Green Chain) includes one of the few camping and caravan sites in London, which is owned and operated by The Caravan Club.
+The ancient Bostall Woods & Heath are part of the South East London Green Chain - a 40 mile, signposted network of footpaths link together many of the finest open spaces in South East London.
+This area includes one of the few camping and caravan sites in London, which is owned and operated by The Caravan Club.
 The co-operative woods were also the site of the first camp for the Woodcraft Folk.